gianninasd/cardSim/README.md

 Now to get the code and install the dependencies perform the following commands:
 - `git clone https://github.com/gianninasd/cardSim.git`
 - `cd cardSim`
+- Open a console and run the following Git commands to configure Git credentials for this repo
+  - `git config user.email <your email>`
+  - `git config user.name <your name>`
+  - `git config credential.username <your git username>`
-- Open a console and run `npm install`
+- Open a console and run `npm install` to download all dependencies

 ## Running application
  Open a console and run `npm run start` and you will see processing output on your console and once you see: